Anglo-Gulf Trade Bank Disrupts Global Trade Banking with Fenergo

 Addresses chronic shortage of trade finance to businesses globally with Fenergo's API-led CLM solutions

-DUBLIN, LONDON and DUBAI, UAE, Feb.
-4, 2021 /PRNewswire/ -- The world's first digital trade finance bank, Anglo-Gulf Trade Bank (AGTB) Limited ("AGTB"), based in the United Arab Emirates (UAE), has chosen Fenergo, the leading provider of digital Client Lifecycle Management solutions (CLM) to deploy its CLM platform.
+DUBLIN, LONDON and DUBAI, United Arab Emirates, Feb.
+7, 2021 /PRNewswire/ -- The world's first digital trade finance bank, Anglo-Gulf Trade Bank (AGTB) Limited ("AGTB"), based in the United Arab Emirates (UAE), has chosen Fenergo, the leading provider of digital Client Lifecycle Management solutions (CLM) to deploy its CLM platform.

 Fenergo will enable AGTB to meet its strategic objective to disrupt the trade finance market with a cloud-based, digital-first and client-centric model leveraging emerging technologies such as data analytics and API connectivity.
 With the ability to assess and mitigate risk more effectively utililsing Fenergo's CLM solutions, AGTB can deliver a more integrated, real-time offering to its clients.